Sandman (Marvel Comics): Fictional character biography

 In Big Time, he is part of the new Sinister Six along with Mysterio, the Rhino, Doctor Octopus, the Chameleon and Electro.
 He rises up against Doctor Octopus' plan to detonate New York, saying Keemia is still there.
 He is later angered when, during a confrontation between the Sinister Six and the Intelligencia, Doctor Octopus teleports the Wizard into the upper atmosphere using the Intelligencia's equipment.
 The Sandman was talking with his former Frightful Four teammate and old friend at the time.
 When the Mad Thinker goes after Electro, the Sandman violently attacks him, claiming that he did not want to lose any more friends.

 When Doctor Octopus puts his plan into action, the Sandman is satisfied with the job because of the planned 2 billion dollar "compensation fee", which he reasons will help him gain custody of Keemia.
 However, although sent to guard a facility in the Sahara Desert giving him complete control of the largest body of sand in the world, he is defeated by Spider-Man, the Black Widow and Silver Sable when Spider-Man identifies and isolates the one grain of sand that contains his conscious mind.
 Spider-Man and Silver Sable then violently interrogate the Sandman to reveal all of Doctor Octopus' secrets to them.

-Following the "Dying Wish" storyline, the Sandman's captive form is later stolen from the Baxter Building by the Superior Spider-Man (Doctor Octopus' mind in Spider-Man's body) where he takes him to his underwater lab.
+Following the "Dying Wish" storyline, the Sandman's captive form is stolen from the Baxter Building by the Superior Spider-Man (Doctor Octopus' mind in Spider-Man's body) where he takes him to his underwater lab.
 The Sandman, the Chameleon, Electro, Mysterion (an impersonator of Mysterio), and the Vulture are later seen as part of a team led by the Superior Spider-Man called the "Superior Six".
 The Superior Spider-Man has been temporarily controlling their minds to redeem them for their crimes.
-He does this by forcing them do heroic deeds against their will, some of which almost get some of them killed.
+He does this by forcing them to do heroic deeds against their will, some of which almost get some of them killed.
 Every time he is done controlling them, he puts them back in their containment cells.
 They eventually break free of the Superior Spider-Man's control and attempt to exact revenge on the wall-crawler, while nearly destroying New York to do so.
 With the help of Sun Girl, the Superior Spider-Man is barely able to stop the Superior Six.

 Inspired by the heroism of the villains who had their moralities inverted by the events of "AXIS", the Sandman rejoins one of his old gangs and breaks into Ryker's Island in search of the group's leader Dixon.
 Upon reaching Dixon's cell, the Sandman turns on and incapacitates him and his followers.
 He then leaves with Dixon's cellmate, a "good egg" whom the Sandman had deemed deserving of a second chance.